First of all, you need to understand the term “Conversion Focused Web Design” in relation to the Internet.

 The goal of “Active” content may vary from website to website.
 For a services website like a law firm, insurance company or design agency, a conversion may be an inquiry like your phone number or street address, for an ecommerce site it may be a sale, for a blog it may be a newsletter sign up.

 The conversion focused web design

-The most sophisticated form of conversion focused web design involves a conversion funnel.
+The most sophisticated form of conversion-focused web design involves a conversion funnel.
 This is a marketing technique where a viewer is exposed to a series of events/elements, which move him or her closer to a sale.

-The technique is not a new one, as traditional advertisers have been doing it for years with the AIDA method (Attention, Interest, Desire, Action).
+The technique is not a new one, as traditional advertisers have been doing for years with the AIDA method (Attention, Interest, Desire, Action).
 The thought process of a potential viewer must be analyzed, and each page must ponder to what the viewer is likely to think or feel.
 This information is used to move a viewer through the various elements, almost as if the web design were a narrative.
 The last element is the conversion rate optimization tool, such as a newsletter signup or checkout.
-There’s a lot of approaches to structuring a conversion funnel and which is better to use depends on your business type and needs.
+There are a lot of approaches to structuring a conversion funnel and which is better to use depending on your business type and needs.

-Remove any barrier to a potential conversion
+Remove any barriers to a potential conversion

-A big barrier to conversion optimization is a navigation.
+A big barrier to conversion optimization is navigation.
 Poor navigation leads to frustration that will often cause the user to leave your website.
 Worse still are the occasions where a viewer has decided to purchase (convert) and cannot find the means to do so.
 This is one of the dangers of a poorly constructed funnel design.

 A web designer will imagine that a user will only purchase at the end of the funnel.
 As a consequence, he or she will only put the ability to buy at the end of the funnel.
 If you fear that this is you, then you should make sure that a user is able to convert on every page.
 Have the checkout link, newsletter signup link, contact form, etc, available on every page if you must.